10thcode/alx-system_engineering-devops/0x04-loops_conditions_and_parsing/README.md

 # 0x04.
 Loops, conditions and parsing

-How to work with various loops like for loop and while loop were introduced in this project.
-How to parse data into useful infomation was also discussed.
+Working with loops, conditions and data parsing.

 ## Tasks